Central Bank of Iran

+The Governor of the Central Bank of Iran since a December 2025 currency collapse is Abdolnasser Hemmati, who replaced Mohammad-Reza Farzin.

 In November 2023 after 50 years the central bank was revamped fully and changed to include Islamic Republic Development Bank.
 The Central Bank was cyberattacked by IRLeaks in August 2024.
 The Iranian government was forced to pay ransom to the hackers in order to secure the data of Iranian customers.